paalamugan/employee-payslip-generator/README.md

 # Employee Monthly Payslip Generator API

-Generate a Employee monthly payslip download as pdf and send to mail,
+Generate a Employee monthly payslip download as pdf and send to mail.
+[View Demo](https://employee-payslip-generator.herokuapp.com)

 ## Only Once